An adventure of 26 hours and 27 miles in the White Mountains

 Getting lost in the dark

-I resumed my hike at 16:58 and it was getting dark quickly.
+I resumed my hike at 16:58, and it was getting dark quickly.
 The trail led me right to the Dry River in 0.5 miles, elevation of 2924 ft.
 I was stunned and took out my map quickly and realized this route has river crossings.
 I could not see any trail on the east bank across the river.
 I was wondering whether I took the correct path at Shelter #3.
 I remember there seemed to be another path farther from the river.
 Even now, I am not sure whether it was the right crossing point.
 According to the White Mountain Guide by AMC that I read later, the crossing point is 0.7 miles from #3 shelter.
 Since I would need to cross the river back to the west bank later in a few hundred meters in order to take the Dry River Cutoff to reach the Mizpath Spring Hut, I decided to stay on or very close to the river while looking for the signs of trail on the two banks of the reiver.
-I thought I could not miss both trailsr at the crossing point - one more wrong assumption.
-After hopping on boulders in the river and beating bushes on the bank for about 10 minutes, 0.1 miles, my Forerunner GPS watch showed low battery sign.
-To preserver its battery use for critical use, I turned it off.
+I thought I could not miss both trails at the crossing point - one more wrong assumption.
+After hopping on boulders in the river and beating bushes on the bank for about 10 minutes, 0.1 miles, my Forerunner GPS watch showed a low battery sign.
+To preserve its battery use for critical use, I turned it off.
 The time was 17:09 and the elevation was 2848.
 I reached a waterfall in a few minutes.
 I believe it was Dry River Falls.
 I thought this could be a good landmark for me to get directions from other people.
-I took out my mobile phone (at&t 8525, a battery hog) to call the Highland Center, I saw no signal and |the low battery sign showed up.
-I turned it off to save battery for the last call when there is signal.
-Later on I found my phone was in flight mode.
-I do know remember whether the phone was in flight mode at the falls or was switch to the flight mode later by accident or automatically by the phone to save battery.
-I did not bring my watch because I thought I would use either my mobile phone or Forerunner GPS watch for time.
+I took out my mobile phone (AT&T 8525, a battery hog) to call the Highland Center.
+I saw no signal, and |the low battery sign showed up.
+I turned it off to save battery for the last call when there is a signal.
+Later on, I found my phone was in flight mode.
+I don't remember whether the phone was in flight mode at the falls or was switched to flight mode later by accident or automatically by the phone to save battery.
+I did not bring my watch because I thought I would use either my mobile phone or my Forerunner GPS watch for time.
 Now both of them are running out of battery.
 I started using my flashlight soon after departing the falls.
 My flashlight is actually my favorite bicycle headlight - VistaLite Road Toad.
 It is bright and efficient with high and low beams.
 I kept looking for signs of trails on both sides of the river for half an hour or so to no avail.
 I concluded that I had to accept that I got lost and had to cope with the situation accordingly.

 The strategy

 The Highland Center is straight to my west.
 If I kept walking to my west, I would reach it in a few miles.
-The problem was that it would require open my own path in dense trees to climb 1000 feet up and down in the dark.
+The problem was that it would require me to open my own path in dense trees to climb 1000 feet up and down in the dark.
 That was completely out of the question.

 Going back to the Lakes of Clouds would require climbing over 2000 feet.
-The unpredictable wind and late night temperature near the summitcould mean suicide for me with only two thin cotton layers for my legs and three thin layers for my upper body.
+The unpredictable wind and late-night temperature near the summit could mean suicide for me, with only two thin cotton layers for my legs and three thin layers for my upper body.

 A journey of fighting fatigue, cold, hunger, darkness...

 I drank the last bottle of water and ate another Power Bar early evening.
-When I was very thirsty, I filled the empty bottles with running water in a brook.
+When I was very thirsty, I filled the empty bottles with running water from a brook.
 The water tastes very good.
 I learned later that the presence of cysts of the intestinal parasite Giardia lamblia is thought to be common in White Mountains.
 Even if I had known it, I would have taken it anyway for survival.
 Getting lost in a forested mountain is certainly much better than a desert where dehydration could bring down a person quickly.

 Both of my calves started to have cramps whenever I try to kneel down in the normal way that requires extending them.
 I remember I had this problem soon after passing the Heartbreak Hill in Newton at a Boston Marathon.
 I knew my electrolyte balance was severely impaired.
 Probably I lost too much potassium.
 If I needed to get down, I had to do it in a very awkward way.
 Fortunately, I did not need to do it often.

 I stumbled on a trail and was very excited.
-I saw a cairn on a river bed.
+I saw a cairn in a riverbed.
 I took a look at the map and the only possible trail in that area on the west bank of the Dry River is the Mount Clinton Trail.
 It comes from Mizpath Spring Hut, which is about 1800 feet above, and joins the Dry River Trail.
-I stood at the cairn for a while to look for another cairn or any sign of trail on both banks of the river, but could find none.
+I stood at the cairn for a while to look for another cairn or any sign of a trail on both banks of the river, but could find none.
 Most likely the cairn is at the spot of river crossing.
 I did not want to wade the cold water to risk again finding nothing after extensive and exhausting search .
-My excitement vanished quickly and I resumed my journey on the bank.
+My excitement vanished quickly, and I resumed my journey on the bank.

 The final move

 After failing to find the flashlight, I was shivering with cold.
-It was so dark that I could not resume my journey, but I had to keep stepping on a patch of ground less than 10 square feet to prevent me from being frozen.
+It was so dark that I could not resume my journey, but I had to keep stepping on a patch of ground less than 10 square feet to prevent myself from being frozen.
 Judging from the shoe strings stiffened by solid ice, the temperature must have been around freezing point.
 The time was 3:55.
 I was waiting for the sunrise more anxiously than ever.

-The Highland Center is to my northwest and the Dry River goes south.
+The Highland Center is to my northwest, and the Dry River goes south.
 For every step down south along the river, I would have to add one more step up north after reaching Rt.
-302. It had been more than 11 hours since I reached Shelter #3, and a few hours since I crossed a trail that is most likely Mount Clinton Trail.
+302. It had been more than 11 hours since I reached Shelter #3, and a few hours since I crossed a trail that is most likely the Mount Clinton Trail.
 I had certainly passed all the peaks of the ridge to my west.
 I decided to depart the Dry River and head west.
-The optimal route should not be straight up the mountain, rather a diagonal line (i.e. southwestward); so did I move.
+The optimal route should not be straight up the mountain, but rather a diagonal line (i.e., southwestward); so did I move.
 The time was 4:16.

 In about two and a half hours, I reached an area that was relatively flat and quite pretty with colorful fall leaves on the ground.
-More than once, I thought I saw a car in the dawn light but only to find they were the root end of big trees pulled down probably by wind.
-Soon I realized that I finally reached the end of the ridge and my ascent was completed.
+More than once, I thought I saw a car in the dawn light, but only to find they were the root end of big trees pulled down probably by wind.
+Soon, I realized that I had finally reached the end of the ridge and my ascent was completed.
 I did not know how high I had climbed.
 According to the map that I read later, I probably ascended from 1700 ft to 2300 ft.
 I reached the other side (west) of the ridge in minutes.
-I took out my binoculars and looked to the west and believed there was an auto road.
-I also believed I saw a wide river with green water and I assumed it was the Saco River that I would need to cross.
+I took out my binoculars and looked to the west, and believed there was an auto road.
+I also believed I saw a wide river with green water, and I assumed it was the Saco River that I would need to cross.
 I thought I heard roaring water from the river.
 All of these turned out to be some visual or auditory illusions.
 I thought I heard heavy trucks but could not see them on the auto-road.

 Returning to the base

 I reached the Highland Center at 9:36.
 I asked the front desk whether I could still have a breakfast, and the answer was yes.
-I did not realize until the afternoon that the Daylight Saving Time was over at 2:00 that morning, so my arrival time was 8:36 and it was not terribly late for breakfast.
-I immediately filled my tray with food anticipating large intake to refuel my empty energy storage.
+I did not realize until the afternoon that the Daylight Saving Time was over at 2:00 that morning, so my arrival time was 8:36, and it was not terribly late for breakfast.
+I immediately filled my tray with food, anticipating a large intake to refuel my empty energy storage.
 However, my electrolyte balance was so severely impaired that I did not have much appetite for the normal breakfast.
 I was craving for salty and spicy liquid.
 Hot&Sour soup would be perfect, but I could not find any.
 I could force myself to eat only half of the food I put on the tray that was the amount that I ate the day before.
 I had to apologize to the kitchen staff for the unfinished food.

 The staff of the Highland Center did not know that I failed to return on Saturday night.
 Alexa, the friendly and enthusiastic hiking guide, came to my breakfast table to have a brief chat probably before her heading out to guide another hike.
-I suggested her avoid recommending the Dry River Trail to any hiker unless he is familiar with it or guided by experienced hikers..
+I suggested she avoid recommending the Dry River Trail to any hiker unless he is familiar with it or guided by experienced hikers..

-After the breakfast, I decided that I had to extend my stay at the Highland Center because it would be too dangerous for me to drive back home as planned while muscle cramps could happen at any moment.
+After breakfast, I decided that I had to extend my stay at the Highland Center because it would be too dangerous for me to drive back home as planned, while muscle cramps could happen at any moment.
 I had a shower and went to sleep immediately in the Eisenhower room.

 My whole journey lasted 26 hours 10 minutes.
 The total distance is at least 27 miles, maybe much more.
 The Forerunner GPS watch records 25.46 miles.
-It uses two straight lines to connect the point where I turned it off for the first time (17:09 Saturday), the point where I turned it on briefly (3:50 Sunday) to look for my flashlight and the point where I turned bit back on on Rt.
+It uses two straight lines to connect the point where I turned it off for the first time (17:09 Saturday), the point where I turned it on briefly (3:50 Sunday) to look for my flashlight, and the point where I turned it back on on Rt.
 302 (8:39 Sunday).
 These two straight lines are counted for only 6 miles.
 I believe I hiked much more than 6 miles in the span of 13.5 hours.
 I believe for that segment, I hiked at least 6.5 miles in a little more than 13 hours before reaching Rt.
 302, then one more mile on Rt.
 302. Therefore 27 miles should be a very conservative estimate of the total distance.

 Recovery

 I woke up at 17:00 (Daylight Saving Time) and realized that the Daylight Saving Time had been over and the clock was supposed to turn back an hour.
 I got up with very stiff legs.
 When I was going downstairs, I fully felt the damage of the 27-mile hiking.
 It hurt so much that I had to going down backward to reduce the stress on the supporting leg's calf.
 Both of my legs had dozens of cuts, scratch and bruises.
 The lower part of my left leg was swollen and looked like red meat.
 I do not remember how and when it was hurt so badly.
 The toes and the inside part of my left foot were black.
 My wrists also had quite a few cuts.
-My neck had a half foot long scratch.
-Apparently the gloves protected my hands from a lot of abuse.
-I decided not to post a picture of my badly abused lower limbs because it may gross out some people judging from the expression of some people who saw the lower part of my legs.
+My neck had a half-foot-long scratch.
+Apparently, the gloves protected my hands from a lot of abuse.
+I decided not to post a picture of my badly abused lower limbs because it may gross out some people, judging from the expression of some people who saw the lower part of my legs.

 I watched the beautiful movie Winged Migration while reading AMC's White Mountain Guide which has the following passages related the Dry River Trail: "This trail in general is somewhat rougher than most similar valley trails elsewhere in the White Mountains. ...
 This trail is almost entirely within the Presidential Range - Dry River Wilderness"; "Trails in officially designated wilderness areas, by policy, are managed to provide a more primitive experience.
 As a result, they are maintained to a lesser degree, are sparsely marked, and have few signs.
 Hikers entering wilderness must be prepared to make a greater effort to follow their chosen route."
 I wish I had read this before my hike.
-I drank a bottle of POWERade just for its lectrolytes before I went to bed.
+I drank a bottle of POWERade just for its electrolytes before I went to bed.

 On Monday (2007-11-05) morning, I got up at 5:00.
-I had my normal full-tray breakfast showing my appetite was back to normal.
+I had my normal full-tray breakfast, showing my appetite was back to normal.
 I purchased a set of the Centennial Edition of White Mountain Guide and an AMC cap to replace my lost Boston Marathon one, then headed back to work.

 (I will update this when my left foot completely recovers)